sudai/Ruby/README.md

-# test2
+# learning Ruby
-just a test
+some practies